Friedrich Parrot: Early career

-Born in Karlsruhe, in the Margraviate of Baden, Parrot was the son of Georg Friedrich Parrot, the first rector of the University of Dorpat (today the University of Tartu) and a close friend of Tsar Alexander I. He studied medicine and natural science at Dorpat and, in 1811, undertook an expedition to the Crimea and the Caucasus with Moritz von Engelhardt.
+Born in Karlsruhe, in the Margraviate of Baden, Parrot was the son of Georg Friedrich Parrot, the first rector of the Imperial University of Dorpat and a close friend of Tsar Alexander I. He studied medicine and natural science at Dorpat and, in 1811, undertook an expedition to the Crimea and the Caucasus with Moritz von Engelhardt.
 There he used a barometer to measure the difference in sea level between the Caspian Sea and Black Sea.
 On his return he was appointed assistant doctor and, in 1815, surgeon in the Imperial Russian Army.
 In 1816 and 1817, he visited the Alps and Pyrenees.
 In 1821, he was professor of physiology and pathology, then in 1826 professor of physics at the University of Dorpat.